-The following year, I was in a new school.
-My first year had been as a long term sub, and so during my second year I found myself in a new but similar district.
+The following year, I was in a new school, in a similar district to my first.
 I asked around to see what the department policy was.
 Again, many teachers (but not all) in the department followed one policy.
 Theirs was similar to the one I had originally tried; students could retake a quiz if they scored under a 70%, and they would receive the average of their two grades.
 Some teachers gave the new grade, and some gave the average of the two.
-I opted to give the average of the two grades, since that’s what *most* teachers seemed to be doing and since that would eliminate the issue (or at least lessen the blow) of a student who received a lower grade the second time.
+I opted to give the average of the two grades, since that’s what *most* teachers seemed to be doing and since that would eliminate the issue of a student who received a lower grade the second time.
 This policy seemed to work OK for me that year.

 Year 3: Eye-opening

 My third year teaching, I actually moved one last time.
 I had been so happy in my first district and even though I had been a long term sub I had been treated like family.
-I knew what a supportive environment/department head looked like.
+That environment taught me what a supportive team/department head looked like.
 I hadn’t quite found that in my second district, and so I took a risk to teach in a larger, more urban district that had amazing technology and was offering me a few coaching opportunities.
 My first two schools had been public (but a regional school in upper middle class and then a public high school known as an “academy….” so they were both fairly close to private/privileged.)
 My third district has now been “my school” for 6 years.
 It is my home.

 At the start of the year, I implemented the policy that I had felt was OK from the previous year.
 “Students who receive under a 70% can retake for an average of the two grades.”